Senzing/data-encryption-aes256cbc-sample/README.md

 Data in the G2 engine repository may be encrypted using an external encryption plugin.
 This allows for users to decide when and how to encrypt their sensitive data.

 A data repository may be set up for encryption, whether it has data loaded into it previously or not.
 If data has been already loaded, then the data repository must be encrypted with the utility program prior to using the system.

 ### General Setup Steps

 These are the general steps for setting up G2 data encryption.
-More specific details are given below.

-1. Create an encryption plugin executable, for use in encrypting/decrypting data.
+1. Create an encryption plugin executable, for use in encrypting/decrypting data
 1. Configure the engine to use encryption
 1. Encrypt the data already in the datastore
 1. Use the G2 engine normally

+More specific details follow.

 ### Creating an encryption plugin library